pgleghorn/DockerSites/README.md

 This Vagrantfile gives an Oracle WebCenter 11.1.1.8.0 patch 10 single server development installation with cas and AviSports sample site.
 It uses tomcat 7 and hsqldb 1.8, on centos 6.6.
 This uses  a virtualbox provider, and shell provisioner script to do the installation work.

+*This is not an official Oracle product, and the stack is not supported (centos, hsqldb).*

 ### Usage:

 1. Install vagrant